-The World Heli Challenge came to life in 1995, putting Wanaka, NZ on the map as a world class snow and adventure lifestyle destination.
+The World Heli Challenge burst onto the scene in 1995, putting Wanaka, NZ on the map as a world class snow and adventure lifestyle destination and blazed a fresh trail in freeriding competitions.

-While competing alongside some of the pioneers of extreme skiing including Shane McConkey, Brant Moles, and Chris Anthony at the World Extreme Skiing Championships in Alaska, World Heli Challenge founder, Tony Harrington (Harro) was extremely impressed with the level of camaraderie amongst the athletes.
+While competing alongside some of the pioneers of extreme skiing including Shane McConkey, Brant Moles, and Chris Anthony at the World Extreme Skiing Championships in Alaska, World Heli Challenge founder, Tony Harrington (Harro) was inspired by the passion and camaraderie amongst the athletes.

 On the same trip, Harro met Nick Perata, founder of the legendary “King of the Hill” snowboarding event in Valdez, Alaska.
 Together with a handful of the worlds most influential snowboarders including Steve Graham, Jim Hale, Dani “Kiwi” Meier, Jason Beaton, Lori Gibbs and Pepi Ahonen, the concept of creating an event similar to “King of the Hill” in New Zealand was hatched.